Conceptualisations of Social Justice in the 20th century

 Intellectual History of Neoliberalism

 These questions have also conducted me to work on neoliberalism and the way it recasted the role of the state, government and reinvented how we thought about democracy.
-I’ve been specifically interested in Milton Friedman’s economic and political thought from the late thirties onwards but also to critically intervene in academic discussions about the notion of neoliberalism itself.
-On this particular aspect I’ve also been interested in French neoliberalism and French intellectual history more generally.
-I’m currently finishing, with Mitchell Dean, a book on Foucault in the aftermath of May 68 to be published with Verso
+I’ve been specifically interested in Milton Friedman’s economic and political thought from the late thirties onwards and in academic discussions about neoliberalism itself.
+On this particular aspect I’ve also been working on French neoliberalism and French intellectual history more generally.
+I’m currently finishing, with Mitchell Dean, a book on Foucault in the aftermath of May 68 to be published with Verso in the summer of 2021.